nonlogos/jekyll-now/_posts/2017-12-13-publish-node-library.md

 categories: setup
 ---

-Step by step guide to set up a node library and publish it for public or private use
+As we enbrace more on microservices at work, I was tasked to build the new order management feature api as a private (public also included) node library.
+Here is the step by step guide to how to set one up based on a couple tutorials.
 <!--more-->

-As we enbrace more on microservices at work, I was tasked to build the new order management feature api as a private node library.
-Here is the step by step guide to how to set one up based on a couple tutorials.

 ## Set up git repo
 1. create a new git repo